Packages and Binaries:

 These scripts are meant to obtain information about where in the network

 packets employing IPv6 Extension Headers are being dropped.
-They test
+They test the

-of those addresses, information is printed with the following syntax:
+dresses, information is printed with the following syntax:

 trace-fh256-tcp-stdin trace-fh256-icmp-stdin